ptomulik/testmd/README.md

 unification.
 In general the following top-level aspects of information acquisition may be identified:

-- retrieving/prefetching data from a backend command and caching it,
+1. Retrieving (prefetching) data from a backend command.
-- extracting particular information from cache.
+2. Extracting particular information from the results prefetched in 1..

 The data retrieval involves the following steps: